SynixeTactical/Documents/starting/mods.md

 ![enter address](swifty-images/swifty_2.png)

-5. Name the repo `Synixe [Tactical]`, select a folder anywhere on your computer you want the mods to be stored.
+5. Name the repo, select a folder anywhere on your computer you want the mods to be stored.
 If you have the Synixe mods, choose the existing folder to avoid downloading the mods twice.

 ![details](swifty-images/swifty_3.png)